quanterall/HaskellMaterials/README.md

 Why `stack`?
 It's likely the easiest way for new people to start and (probably) the most common choice in industry, though other tools are catching up.

+## Running the examples in this repository

+Most of the examples are created to work well with the `quanterall/basic` template referenced below in this document.
+You can choose to run this in a development container or not, but the bigger point is that this template sets up a default set of extensions.
+This means that it effectively assumes/establishes a standard language subset to learn and use.

+If you're having issues running the examples, it might be wise to create a project usingn `stack new my-project-name quanterall/basic` and try it with that setup in the generated `Library.hs` file.

 ## Making your first example project

 I've set up templates for project generation via the `stack` tool.
 These come pre-configured with